casper-network/casper-sidecar/resources/ETC_README.md

 ### REST & Event Stream Criteria

+This information determines outbound connection criteria for the Sidecar's `rest_server`.

 <!--TODO for the REST & Event Stream Criteria section, we could point to the Github README -->

 ```